 Seismic Methods: The theory, interpretation, application and practice of seismic exploration.
-Seismic ray theory: the propagation, reflection and refraction of seismic waves.
-Analysis of seismic records and the interpretation of seismic travel-time data in terms of depths and velocities of the layers with plane and irregular interfaces.
+Seismic ray theory: the propagation, reflection and refraction of seismic raves.
+Analysis of seismic records and the interpretation of seismic travel-lime data in terms of depths and velocities of the layers with plane and irregular interfaces.
 Seismic sources and recording systems in marine and land applications.
 Basic instrumental, field and computing techniques of signal enhancement.
-Synthetic seismorgrams.
-Geological Interpretation in petroleum engineering and other applications and case histories.
+Synthetic seismograms.
+Geological interpretation in petroleum engineering and other applications and case histories.